To change your logo go to the 'Page Master' under the 'Design' menu

 You can't miss the Tobermory Ledaig distillery just up from the pontoons.
 There are tours, of course, and a shop.
 It was founded in 1798, right at the beginning of Tobermory as a town, but the present buildings date from 1822.
 The rather magnificent bond warehouse across the road, now flats, is late 18th or early 19th century.
 The small building opposite the distillery on the shore was once a Baptist chapel, built in 1862.

 For afternoon tea, combined with a stunning view across the bay, the late 19th century Western Isles Hotel should be the place to go.
 But it went through a very bad patch when the conservatory was made over, the comfortable couches thrown out, and the staff were ignorant and seemed to be totally demoralised.
 What a shame, with such a position this hotel could be the best in the Highlands and Islands.
-But it was in new hands from 2009 and things may have looked up, although I was rather alarmed when I went for a light lunch in August 2010 when the place was more or less empty, at the height of the holiday season (ph 01688 302 012).
-Dear me, in 2014 it was up for sale - again.
+But it was in new hands from 2009 and things may have looked up, although I was rather alarmed when I went for a light lunch in August 2010 and the place was more or less empty, at the height of the holiday season (ph 01688 302 012).
+Dear me, in 2014 it was up for sale — again.
+Haven't been back since.

 The Tobermory chip van is well renowned with its Les Routiers designation.
 It is run by Jeanette Gallagher and Jane MacLean, both fishermen's wives.
 It is on the old (fishermen's) pier (completed in 1814 by Telford) by the 1905 town clock designed by Charles Whymper, brother of the famous mountaineer (with its charming chime on the hour).